FeverLab logo Click to read about the image

 Back to top

-Research focus 4: Behavioral thermoregulation: pathways and mechanisms
+Research focus 4: Behavioral thermoregulation: Pathways and mechanisms

 Garami A, Pakai E, Oliveira DL, Steiner AA, Wanner SP, Almeida MC, Lesnikov VA, Gavva NR, Romanovsky AA.
 Thermoregulatory phenotype of the Trpv1 knockout mouse: thermoeffector dysbalance with hyperkinesis.
 J Neurosci 31: 1721-1733, 2011.